ahoskins/Winston/docs/the-api.rst

 api/courses-min
 ~~~~~~~~~~~~~~~

-Quickly retrieve a list of all available courses.
+Quickly retrieve a hierarchy of available courses.

 Each course object contains only essential information.
+More detailed information about a specific course is retrieved with :ref:`/api/courses <api-courses>`.

 Request
 '''''''